Worst-case search in constrained uncertainty space for robust H-infinity synthesis: Worst-case search and robust control in constrained space

-In this paper, as for $h_\infty$, we rely on the upper-$C^1$ property of $a$ of Proposition~\ref{prop:clarke_a}.b) and on the results of Section~\ref{sec:optim}, when active eigenvalues are simple.
-Our numerical experiments are satisfactory; however, the case of non-simple active eigenvalues is admittedly a limitation of using smooth optimization algorithms for the worst-case search in stability.
+In this paper, as for $h_\infty(\delta)$, we rely on the upper-$C^1$ property of $a(\delta)$ of Proposition~\ref{prop:clarke_a}.b) and on the results of Section~\ref{sec:optim}, when active eigenvalues are simple.
+However, the case of non-simple active eigenvalues is admittedly a limitation of of the proposed approach for the worst-case search in stability.